tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 The campaign will use the ``lena-dual-stripe`` example program.
 First, we have to modify the example program to produce the output that we need.
-In this occassion, we want to produce the number of handovers, user average throughput, and average SINR.
+In this occasion, we want to produce the number of handovers, user average throughput, and average SINR.

 The number of handovers can be obtained by counting the number of times the